[Small logo of Thornwood girl] Scroll to Foote's vector theory of perception & persuasion****

 Sunday, Jan.
 14, 2001; 1:14 PM EST

 The Gulf War TV News Collection of over 500 videotapes is now a part of the Library of American Broadcasting, University of Maryland, College Park.
 The Broadcast Pioneers founded the Library in 1972 at the National Association of Broadcasters (NAB) in Washington.
-The Transmitter -- published by the University of Maryland Libraries -- reportedThe Transmitter from U-Md acquisition from the Chotank.com Collection developer in the Fall 2001 issue that also carried an appointment announcement for Library Foundation CEO Lucille Luongo on the same page.
-Mrs. Luongo died at her home in Chappaqua, New York, 11 January, 2006.
-(See Radio Ink Magazine.)
+The Transmitter -- published by the University of Maryland Libraries -- reportedThe Transmitter from U-Md acquisition from the Chotank.com Collection developer in the Fall 2001 issue that also carried an appointment announcement for Library Foundation President Lucille Luongo on the same page.
+Luongo died at her home in Chappaqua, New York, 11 January, 2006.

 The Library of American Broadcasting (LAB) Foundation celebrated the Library's grand opening 18 September 2003 in New York's Grand Hyatt Hotel.
-CEO Luongo seated the Chotank.com Collection developer at the Taishoff/West table next to Harry A. Jessell, Editor-in-Chief of Broadcasting and Cable.
+President Luongo seated the Chotank.com Collection developer Avon Edward Foote at the Taishoff/West table next to Harry A. Jessell, Editor-in-Chief of Broadcasting and Cable.
 The vacant chair on the other side of the developer, held for Chuck Howell, Chief Curator of the Library at Maryland, remained empty because DC area airport closures caused by storm Isabel interrupted his plans to attend.
-And seated across the table was Donald V. West in whose name Broadcasting and Cable had given a substantial photo collection to LAB in 2003.
-West followed Luongo in 2006 to become President and CEO of the Library of American Broadcasting Foundation, co-located with the Library in College Park, Maryland.
+And seated across the table was Carroll Virginia West with husband Donald V. West in whose name Broadcasting and Cable had given a substantial photo collection to LAB in 2003.
+Don West followed Luongo to become President of the Library of American Broadcasting Foundation, co-located with the Library to College Park, Maryland.
+Read how LAB'S photo collection contributed to historical accuracy of Good Night, and Good Luck, George Clooney's 2005 movie about CBS legendary journalist Edward R. Murrow.

 In March 2001, the Collection's developer, preparing the Collection for a permanent national home, taped [msnbc]an interview about the War Coalition's media relations with Rick Kiernan, former head of media relations for the U. S. Army and head of the Joint Information Bureau during the Gulf War.
 Collection developer Avon Edward Foote interviewed Kiernan, General Norman Schwarzkopf's press assistant during the war, especially for the Collection at the Washington NBC Television primary facility adjacent to the U.S. Capitol.
-The taping used the Hardball studio where Chris Matthew's programs on CNBC and MSNBC originate.
-Matthews is a former speech writer for President Carter.
+The taping used the Hardball studio where Chris Matthew's programs on MSNBC originate, and where many NBC news segments with Tim Russert were telecast.
+Meet the Press comes from a different NBC studio.

 As Thornwood's Persian Gulf War, 1991, TV News Collection, this site became a significant internet reference source after Ask Jeeves ratings from DIRECT HIT, which claimed it tracked 71 per cent of all web users in a month, ranked CHOTANK among the Top One or Two "Persian Gulf War" web locales for several weeks in Summer 2000.
 Until October 7, 2001, this was the most popular "Gulf War, 1991" site on the Internet earning a DIRECT HIT ranking of #1 with three "people" stars.
 Warner Bros, promoting a November 2004 DVD release of Three Kings, created a minor "free press" controversy by refusing to add a recent Gulf War I documentary by the movie's director David O. Russell to the new DVD content and then postponing release to after the presidential election.
 Russell commented on the studio's delaying DVD release to February 2005, "This is censorship and an infringement of the 1st Amendment based on political opinions."